MadaHaz/SleepingServerStopperMod-Forge/README.md

 - Add config file.

 ## 📄 Versions
+- v2.0.0
+  - Forge 1.20.1 (Will probably work on other versions.
+Haven't checked.)
+  - Coded in Forge 1.20.1 47.2.0.
+  - Config File is generated.
+Values that can be changed are:
+    - SHUTDOWN_TIME_IN_MINUTES - How many minutes until the server closes.
+(Minimum is 1 minute!)
+    - SHUTDOWN_SERVER_ON_LAUNCH - Should the server shutdown on launch?
+  - Default config values are (2, true).
+  - Fixed 2 minor bugs.
 - v1.0.0
   - Forge 1.20.1 (Will probably work on other versions.
 Haven't checked.)
   - Coded in Forge 1.20.1 47.2.0.